Sunday, March 10, 2013

-This is a simple little salad I like to throw together using canned tuna.
+This is a simple little salad that I like to throw together using canned tuna.
 Mince up a substantial amount of garlic, at least 5 to 6 cloves.
-This may sound like a lot of garlic, but I let it simmer in olive oil, under very low heat, along with lots of chopped parsley, capers, and smoked paprika, until the garlic gets nice and tender and loses its sharp bite.
-Then, I toss the warm dressing with the cooked beans and tuna, along with roasted fennel, and finish with a sprinkling of fresh parsley and capers.
+This may sound like a lot of garlic, but I let it simmer in olive oil, under very low heat, along with lots of chopped parsley, capers, and smoked paprika, until the garlic gets nice and tender and sweet and loses its sharp bite.
+Then, I toss the warm dressing with cooked white beans and flaked tuna, along with roasted fennel, and finish it with a sprinkling of fresh parsley and capers.
+It’s something you can whip up quickly (just cook your beans in advance).

 I do a similar rendition with canned sardines and linguine (in lieu of the white beans) with the same dressing.
 Quite delish...for my fellow sardine lovers out there.